sparsetech/pine/README.md

 ```

 ## Runtime HTML parser
-MetaWeb provides an HTML parser backed by the DOM in Scala.js, but uses its own parser for the JVM.
+Pine provides an HTML parser backed by the DOM in Scala.js, but uses its own parser for the JVM.

 ```scala
 val html = """<div id="a"><span>42</span></div>"""